luizbgomide/EclipsePhase2e-ptbr/src.clean_html/10/02-outer-system-polities.md

 <!-- CLEANED /div -->

 Extropians are the only ones to truly embrace the free market.
-The hypercapitalism destroying Mars and the inner system isn’t an actual free market, it's just more of the same liberty-crushing regulatory nonsense with government wolves in corporate clothing.
-And the lovey-dovey collectivist bullshit going on across those anarchist habs seems nice in principle, but in reality it's hot garbage.
+The hypercapitalism destroying Mars and the inner system isn’t an actual free market, it’s just more of the same liberty-crushing regulatory nonsense with government wolves in corporate clothing.
+And the lovey-dovey collectivist bullshit going on across those anarchist habs seems nice in principle, but in reality it’s hot garbage.
 The lack of laws is good, but do you really want to share all of your stuff with strangers, rely on your neighbors for backup, and sacrifice yourself to the collective?
 We’re the happy medium between the two, the truly free market that lets individuals express themselves.

 ### Entering the Contract

 The unifying principle of all Extropian communities is the contract.
 When you enter an Extropian habitat, you sign rental agreements for the life support and space and hire private contractors to provide protection and emergency services.
 Any ongoing economic transactions and relationships are based on contracts agreed upon by all involved parties.
-The only binding law is what's put into writing in these contracts, backed by a freelance judiciary service.
+The only binding law is what’s put into writing in these contracts, backed by a freelance judiciary service.
 Private ownership is respected in Extropian communities, and rep is based on completing contracts to the benefit of all.
 ALIs are integral to such a complex economic system, handling contracts, disputes, and microtorts in real-time.
 Contracts are scrupulously maintained and tracked in decentralized holochain cryptographic ledgers.

 ### Market Anarchist Flavors